 This list is used by students, tutors and graduates of the Hornsby International Dyslexia Centre Diploma and Certificate to exchange ideas and information relevant to teachers of dyslexic people.

 This list is used by members of the regional Hubs organised by the Learning and Skills Improvement Service to support the rollout of the Teaching and Learning Coach (Advanced Certificate) programme

 To describe, swap knowledge about, and develop teaching and training strategies and practice in the area of (digital) curation, preservation, archival practice and records management.

 Forum dedicate to exploring Intercultural Competence in Performing Arts Training, Pedagogy, Curriculum and Teaching Practices.

 A list to provide peer and expert ICT suppport for student teachers.

 INQUIRE is a EU funded project with the aim of helping to reinvigorate inquiry-based science education throughout Europe.
 Coordinated by Innsbruck University and Botanic Gardens Conservation International, 14 botanic gardens in 11 countries have developed 60 hour teacher training courses to inspire students in science and help address biodiversity and climate change.

-The purpose of the list is to allow group communication between the co-ordinators responsible for ITT in post-16 educational organisations in Wales
+This list has been retained 04/11/2014 no one can subscribe to this list and no one can post to this list - contact firstname.lastname@example.org for all enquiries regarding this list The purpose of the list is to allow group communication between the co-ordinators responsible for ITT in post-16 educational organisations in Wales.

 RSC for London Disabilities Steering Group